 News of the cruise industry canceling their cruises to Alaska in 2020 and 2021 due to COVID is devastating news for the Alaskan economy and the thousands of locals that rely on tourism.
 It is also a major bummer for anyone who had plans to embark on a once-in-a-lifetime trip to Alaska.
 But, it’s not game over!
-The cruise industry is both a blessing and a curse for Alaska, contributing to tourism leakage in Alaska and a long list of environmental concerns.
-It’s high time for the travel industry to diversify, and I encourage any of those that are willing and able to explore Alaska away from a cruise to try it out.
+The cruise industry is both a blessing and a curse for Alaska, contributing to tourism leakage in Alaska, a long list of environmental concerns, and overcrowding for locals in small communities.
+It’s high time for the Alaskan travel industry to diversify, and I encourage any of those that are willing and able to explore Alaska away from a cruise to try it out.
 There is no time like the present to try something different and experience Alaska in a way most never have.
-Visiting Alaska without a cruise is a more sustainable option, putting money directly into the economy, allows travelers to engage in ethical cultural tourism, and create meaningful travel experiences.
+Visiting Alaska without a cruise is a more sustainable option, putting money directly into the economy, allowing travelers to engage in ethical cultural tourism, and creating meaningful travel experiences.
 An added bonus, it’s a safer option in the midst of a pandemic, plus you can see some local hidden gems and get off the beaten path for an adventure unlike any other.

 If you were one of the near million people that had their cruise cut from the 2021 sailings, or you’re a curious adventurer wanting to explore all that Alaska has to offer, then keep reading for my local tips for how to travel to Alaska without a cruise.
 When it is safe to go to Alaska again, then I recommend booking a flight to Alaska without a cruise.
 As a former Alaskan tour guide, a born and raised Alaskan, and someone who currently still works in the travel sector, I know all the ins and outs to help you plan the best trip of your life.
 Let’s dig in.